Aswan High Dam: Electricity production

 The dam powers twelve generators each rated at 175 MW, with a total of 2.1 GW.
 Power generation began in 1967.
 When the High Dam first reached peak output in 1970, it produced around half of Egypt's production of electric power (about 15 percent by 1998), and it gave most Egyptian villages the use of electricity for the first time.
 The High Dam has also improved the efficiency and the extension of the Old Aswan Hydropower stations by regulating upstream flows.
 At the time of completion, it was the largest power station in Africa and the 6th largest hydroelectric power station in the world.

 All High Dam power facilities were completed ahead of schedule.
 Twelve turbines were installed and tested, giving the plant an installed capacity of 2,100 megawatts (MW), or more than twice the national total in 1960.
 With this capacity, the Aswan plant can produce 10 billion kWh of energy yearly.
 Two 500-kilovolt trunk lines to Cairo have been completed, and initial transmission problems, stemming mainly from poor insulators, were solved.
 Also, the damage inflicted on a main transformer station in 1968 by Israeli commandos has been repaired, and the Aswan plant is fully integrated with the power network in Lower Egypt.
-By 1971 estimation, power output at Aswan won't reach much more than half of the plant's theoretical capacity, because of limited water supplies and the differing seasonal water-use patterns for irrigation and power production.
-Agricultural demand for water in the summer far exceeds the amount needed to meet the comparatively low summer demand for electric power.
-Heavy summer irrigation use, however, will leave insufficient water under Egyptian control to permit hydroelectric power production at full capacity in the winter.
+By a 1971 estimation, power output at Aswan would not reach much more than half of the plant's theoretical capacity, because of limited water supplies and the differing seasonal water-use patterns for irrigation and power production.
+Agricultural demand for water in the summer exceeds the amount needed to meet the comparatively low summer demand for electric power.
+Heavy summer irrigation use, however, would leave insufficient water under Egyptian control to permit hydroelectric power production at full capacity in the winter.
 Technical studies indicate that a maximum annual output of 5 billion kWh appears to be all that can be sustained due to fluctuations in Nile flows.
 Aswan High Dam electricity production is expected to be impacted by upstream mega-dams during extended drought periods.

 Dangers

-Inland flood events cause the highest number of casualties among all natural catastrophes - including the devastation of harvest, starvation, sickness and famine in the aftermath of floods.
-Millions of people have died in consequence of single flood events before.
-An estimated 2- 4 million people perished in consequence of the Yangtze–Huai River flood of 1931 including famine and epidemics in the following years.